Jeunese/jeunese.github.io/docs/overview.md

 *  The target audience and their needs.
 *  The voice and tone of content for your audience.

 Product documentation should be updated based on a roadmap for organising, scheduling, creating, and publishing content.
-Increasingly, this is achieved with a **Docs as Code** (or **Open Docs**) infrastructure.
+Increasingly, this is achieved with a **Docs-as-Code** (or **Open Docs**) infrastructure.

-### Infrastructure and process (Docs as Code)
+### Infrastructure and process (Docs-as-Code)

-With a [Docs as Code](/docs-as-code) approach to product documentation, content for a release is published only when a feature or update is available to the public (general availability, GA).
+With a [Docs-as-Code](/docs-as-code) approach to product documentation, content for a release is published only when a feature or update is available to the public (general availability, GA).
 Features might also be published for private and public (technical) preview.

 A release typically includes one specific feature or a narrowly defined set of features, the scheduling of which is at the discretion of the PM.
 Candidates for product documentation include: